tale-toul/OCP4baremetalIPI/README.md

 error: Storage pool 'ocp4-876p7-bootstrap' for volume 'vda' not found.
 Domain ocp4-876p7-bootstrap has been undefined
 ```
-The error about missing volume vda is normal, nothing to worry about.

-Run the installation from the provisioning host:
+Finally run the installer from the provisioning host:
 ```
 $ ./openshift-baremetal-install --dir ocp4/ create cluster
 ```